MichaelUgwuO/Mechanical-Engineering-Drawings/README.md

 ## Purpose

-The purpose of this repository is to document my journey through the "Fundamentals of Mechanical Engineering Drawings" course and to demonstrate my skills in:
+The purpose of this repository is to document my journey through the Fundamentals of Mechanical Engineering Drawings course and to demonstrate my skills in:
 - Interpreting mechanical engineering designs.
 - Creating detailed and accurate drawings.
 - Understanding and applying engineering principles to documentation.